Security Engineering for ISO 21434: Introduction

 \item \textbf{Automation}: Increasing the automation of vehicle's security assessments is a necessary requirement for efficient continuous vehicle security assessment and certification.
 Moreover, it also less prone to human-error.
 Fortunately, there has been in the past year a great increase in the maturity of automated reasoning and verification tools.
 For example, existing logic programming tools can automatically generate correct safety and security arguments~\cite{dantas20iclp}\cite{dantas20safecomp}, collect~\cite{cruanes13vmcai} and maintain evidence generated from workflows using automated tools~\cite{beyene18fm}. \end{itemize}

-\paragraph{Benefits.} The benefits of our approach with respect to existing approaches are two-fold.
+\paragraph{Benefits.} The benefits of the proposed approach with respect to existing approaches are two-fold.

-Firstly, our rigorous security assessments with precise semantics enables the automated checking of when an argument is incomplete, \eg, some threats are not appropriately mitigated, or plain wrong.
-Moreover, since our methods are based on logic, engineers can query our specifications like the following ones: \begin{itemize} \item Have all the identified threats been adequately mitigated?
+Firstly, rigorous security assessments with precise semantics enable the automated checking of when an argument is incomplete, \eg, some threats are not appropriately mitigated, or plain wrong.
+Moreover, since the methods are based on logic, engineers can query specifications like the following ones: \begin{itemize} \item Have all the identified threats been adequately mitigated?
 If not, which ones remain? \item Which architecture options with additional countermeasures can I use to mitigate the threats that have not yet been mitigated? \item What are the impacts of a particular design to other issues such as safety and performance?
-Will the new countermeasure affect some safety assumption, \eg, increased communication latency? \item What is the security argument used to support the security of an item? \end{itemize}
+Will the new countermeasure affect some safety assumption, \eg, increased communication latency? \item What is the security argument used to support the security claim of an item? \end{itemize}

 Secondly, the use of incremental methods and automation greatly increases the efficiency of re-certification in terms of time and cost.
 Efficiency is key for enabling continuous certification.
-Otherwise, the overhead costs of re-certification is very high without adequate automation.
-This has been observed, for example, in the avionics domain, where the change of a single line of code can imply costs of in the order of millions of USD.\footnote{Stated by the DARPA project coordinator~\url{https://www.youtube.com/watch?v=bXuBm_awZvg}}
+Otherwise, the overhead costs of re-certification are very high without adequate automation.
+This has been observed, for example, in the avionics domain, where the change of a single line of code can imply costs of in the order of millions of USD.\footnote{Stated by the DARPA ARCOS project coordinator~\url{https://www.youtube.com/watch?v=bXuBm_awZvg}}

-The target audience for the white paper is all security engineers who are interested in the ISO 21434 itself and in an approach that enables the continuous certification for automotive vehicles.
-We expect that, by reading this white paper, security engineers will be able to obtain a clearer picture of the ISO 21434, especially of the activities performed during the risk assessment.
-We also expect that security engineers will both learn that parts of the ISO 21434 may be automated by suitable techniques (\eg, our machinery) as well as get a perspective on how to build continuous certification for automotive vehicles using our incremental approach.
+The target audience for this paper is all cybersecurity engineers who are interested in the ISO 21434 itself and in an approach that enables the continuous certification for automotive vehicles.
+It is expected that, by reading this paper, cybersecurity engineers will be able to obtain a clearer picture of the ISO 21434, especially of the activities performed during the risk assessment.
+It is also expected that cybersecurity engineers will both learn that parts of the ISO 21434 may be automated by suitable techniques as well as get a perspective on how to build continuous certification for automotive vehicles using an incremental approach.